sublimelsp/LSP-css/README.md

   To disable ST's built-in completions for CSS syntax, for example:
    - open any CSS file
-   - run `Preferences: Settings - Syntax Specific` from the command pallete
+   - run `Preferences: Settings - Syntax Specific` from the `Command Pallete`
    - add `"disable_default_completions": true` in the view on the right

   Repeat for other syntaxes that provide built-in completions.
 Same applies to third-party SASS package that provides SASS and SCSS support.